mr-h4cker/Azure-Enterprise-IT-Infrastructure-Lab/README.md

 ### 🔹 NSG Association

-Each NSG was associated with its corresponding subnet to enforce security boundaries.
+Each NSG was linked to its respective subnet.

 ![NSG Association](screenshots/13-nsg-subnet-association.png)